dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-differences-framework.md

 [!INCLUDE [desktop guide under construction](../../includes/desktop-guide-preview-note.md)]

 Visual Studio is a .NET Framework-based application, and as such, the Visual Designer you see for Windows Forms is also based on .NET Framework.
-With a .NET Framework project, both the Visual Studio environment and the Windows Forms app being designed run within the same process, **devenv.exe**.
+With a .NET Framework project, both the Visual Studio environment and the Windows Forms app being designed to run within the same process, **devenv.exe**.
 This poses a problem when you're working with a Windows Forms .NET (not .NET Framework) app.
 Both .NET and .NET Framework code can't work within the same process.
 As a result, Windows Forms .NET uses a different designer, the "out-of-process" designer.

 ## Out-of-process designer

 The out-of-process designer is a process called **DesignToolsServer.exe**, and is run along-side Visual Studio's **devenv.exe** process.
-The **DesignToolsServer.exe** process runs in the same version and platform, such as .NET 7 and x64, of .NET that your app is using.
+The **DesignToolsServer.exe** process runs on the same version and platform of .NET that your app has been setup to target, such as .NET 7 and x64.

 In the Visual Studio designer, .NET Framework proxy objects are created for each component and control on the designer, which communicate with the real .NET objects from your project in the **DesignToolsServer.exe** designer.